sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 **Ghataks** (literally, one who makes things happen) were matchmakers who established links between the two families in a marriage.

 Barot, is about the community would usually work as genealogists (one who studies and makes a pedigree).  **Choksi** come from the Gujarati word ‘Coksi,’ which means ‘assayer of gold and silver.’
-Dholakia were the one who were into ‘Dhodka,’ an unprocessed grey cloth. **Popat**, someone who took care of parrots.
+Dholakia were the one who were into ‘Dhodka,’ an unprocessed grey cloth. **Popat**, someone who took care of parrots. **Patawari** were the village accountant and surveyor, and Vakil were the Lawyer.

+Lokhandwala were the 'iron-merchant'.
 Zariwala refers to someone who produces and sells jari/zari (shining gold and silver threads).
 Munim, were the head accountant.

+### Caste Names
+The rise in the status of the members of the low castes as a result of education awakening has led them to discard old traditional names of their castes.
+Dhobi (washerman) became Prajàpati, Bhangi (scavenger) as Vàlmïki, Luhar (blacksmith) Vishvakarmâ, and Kalvar (one who deals in liquor) Jàisaval.
+In Panjab and in the nearby states, the surnames Khatri and Aurora are used by Hindu and Sikh trading castes.

 ### Muslim Names
 Muslim Khojas were another group of successful merchants.
 The name Khoja, or Khwajah, meant a rich and respectable gentleman, an opulent merchant.
 Bohras, also spelled Bohara or Vohra, is derived from the Gujarati word vohorvu meaning ‘trade’ and records the occupation of the first converters to Islam.
 The Memons another mercantile community, were known as maumins or believers.
 The word maumin was distorted to Memon.